univention/univention-portal/doc/concepts/10_architecture.md

 - **MQ**, Message Queue, CQRS

-  Usually RabbitMQ or MQTT-Broker that will enable sending messages asynchronically.
+  Usually RabbitMQ or MQTT-Broker that will enable sending notifications asynchronically.

 - **API**

-  An API representing the orchestrator for authorization and message dispatching.
-Receives message from applications and serves as endpoint for notification subscription clients.
+  An API representing the orchestrator for authorization and notification dispatching.
+Receives notification from applications and serves as endpoint for notification subscription clients.

   _Can or can not be UDM-REST-API_